Barush/ANN-project/README.md

 ANN-project
 ===========

   ANN neural networks theoretical project

+Theoretical project created for Artificial Neural Networks class at TEI of Crete.
+One of my first tries in \LaTeX.